Heimdal

 How Can Heimdal® Help Mitigate DNS Tunneling Attacks?

-Professionals at Heimdal® are here to help you protect against DNS based attacks and block on the spot any malicious activity.
+Professionals at Heimdal® are here to help you protect against DNS based attacks and block malicious activities on the spot.

-Heimdal’s DNS Security tool is a ground-breaking DNS tool that combines threat intelligence, machine learning, and AI-based prevention to accurately forecast and stop future threats (96% of the time).
+Heimdal’s DNS Security tool combines threat intelligence, machine learning, and AI-based prevention to spot and stop future threats (96% accuracy).

 Heimdal® was the first to offer a system that incorporates genuine DNS over HTTPS, moving beyond the conventional rerouting of DNS packets.